Analytical Framework for Power System Strength: Generalization of system strength

 \subsubsection{Step 5}

 We take the resulting expressions of the previous step and transform them into the desired form proposed in \ref{subsec:strength_proposal}.
 We start with the current, which we require to transform from $\Delta\vivec$ to $\dis$.
 The former is in global $\rm dq$ coordinates with respect to a common rotating reference frame at $\omega_0$, and the latter is with respect to the angle of the voltage corresponding to each bus.
-This transformation makes the d-axis and q-axis current to be the active and reactive components, which motivates the subscript $\rm pq$.
+This transformation makes the d-axis and q-axis currents the active and reactive components, respectively, which motivates the subscript $\rm pq$.

 We start by applying the inverse Park transform to $\vivec$:

 where $\ull{\bfg e}^{\jmath\,\theta}$ is a diagonal matrix whose k-th component is:

 and $\theta_k$ is the angle of the voltage vector at bus $k$ with respect to the global $\rm dq$ reference frame rotating at $\omega_0$.